iluvjava/Maths/Notebook 2.0/MATH 514 (Combinatorics Optimizations)/Polytopes.md

 \end{aligned}
 $$

 Where, $\le$ is an elementwise inequality.
-A closed polyhedra is referred to as a *polytopes*.
+A closed polyhedra is referred to as a *polytopes*, and the close refers to having a finite space, and the fact that $P$ is a closed set is direct from the definition.

 ---
 ### **Vertices**